kalyanamp/notes/bash.md

 In the previous example it is demonstrated how to exit from a function using the `return` keyword.
-Also I showed how to call a function in BASH, and at this point the resemblence with calling actual executables is very high.
+Also I showed how to call a function in BASH, and at this point the resemblance with calling actual executables is very high.

 ### Returning/collecting output from a function

 Functions in BASH can return by `echo`ing strings.
 This strings will be forwarded to the stdout stream unless the function is called inside a subshell.
 Additionally the `return` keyword can be used with a numeric exit code.
-This call will not terminate the programm (like `exit`) but it will set the `$?` variable the the specified number:
+This call will not terminate the program (like `exit`) but it will set the `$?` variable the specified number:

 ```bash
 terminateProcess() {